 T.S.
 Horbury et al (including M.J.
 Owens),

-169. The Solar Orbiter Science Activity Plan: Translating solar physics
+Orbiter Science Activity Plan: Translating solar physics questions into action

 L. Barnard, M.J.
 Owens, C.J.
 Scott,